Noorquacker/Noorquacker/README.md

 ![](https://komarev.com/ghpvc/?username=Noorquacker&color=blueviolet)

+My pronouns are he/him

-If you have Minecraft, definitely check out my Minecraft server at mc.nqind.com.
-Nearly 6 years strong 💪
+If you have Minecraft, definitely check out my Minecraft server at mc.nqind.com. ~~Nearly~~ _Over_ 6 years strong 💪

 Check out my [website](https://www.nqind.com) or join my minecraft server at mc.nqind.com

-In case of emergency or hire, email me at [noorquacker@nqind.com](mailto:noorquacker@nqind.com)
+In case of emergency or hiring opportunity, email me at [noorquacker@nqind.com](mailto:noorquacker@nqind.com)

 <!--
 **Noorquacker/Noorquacker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.